Accio/BioQC/pages/bioqc/bioqc-wmw-test-performance.md

 comparable or superior to alternative methods.

-Two alternative methods could be compared with the Wilcoxon-Mann-Whitney (WMW) test proposed by BioQC: the Kolmogonov-Smirnov (KS) test, and the Student’s t-test, or more particularly, the Welch’s test which does not assume equal sample number or equal variance, which is appropriate in the setting of gene expression studies.
+Two alternative methods could be compared with the Wilcoxon-Mann-Whitney (WMW) test proposed by BioQC: the Kolmogorov-Smirnov (KS) test, and the Student’s t-test, or more particularly, the Welch’s test which does not assume equal sample number or equal variance, which is appropriate in the setting of gene expression studies.